Jennifer Lawrence Is Pregnant, Expecting First Baby With Cooke Maroney - E! Online

 The 31-year-old star of The Hunger Games is expecting her first child with husband Cooke Maroney, the actress' representative confirmed to People on Wednesday, Sept.
 8.

+Jennifer has previously made it clear she would love to start a family, telling Diane Sawyer in 2015, "I definitely want to be a mother."
+The next year, she shared with Glamour, "I imagine I'll have children, and then my whole life will just seem complete."

-Jennifer and Cooke tied the knot in October 2019.
-During an appearance on a podcast in October 2020, the actress said her one wedding regret involved her Bachelorette party.
+Jennifer and Cooke tied the knot at a Rhode Island wedding ceremony in October 2019.
+During an appearance on a podcast in October 2020, the Oscar-winning actress said her one wedding regret involved her Bachelorette party.

 "I had a major sleepover at my apartment, but I will say I regret not planning a big one," she said at the time.
-"My friend was getting married close to me, and I went to her Bachelorette and then we ended up—typical Leo—we called it my Bachelorette."
+"My friend was getting married close to me, and I went to her Bachelorette, and then we ended up—typical Leo—we called it my Bachelorette."

-This is an exciting time for Jennifer for numerous reasons, as this week saw the release of the first trailer for her star-studded new film Don't Look Up, also staring Leonardo DiCaprio and Meryl Streep from director Adam McKay.
+This is an exciting time for Jennifer for numerous reasons, as this week saw the release of the first trailer for her star-studded new film Don't Look Up, also starring Leonardo DiCaprio and Meryl Streep from director Adam McKay.

+Jennifer split from director Darren Aronofsky in late 2017, and the following year, she started dating Cooke, a 37-year-old New York City-based art gallerist.
+He popped the question in February 2019, and the answer was clearly a no-brainer, despite Jennifer having said previously she wasn't sure if she would ever marry.

+During an interview on the NAKED With Catt Sadler podcast, Jennifer offered insight into her decision to make things official with Cooke.
+"We wanted to commit fully," she shared at the time.
+"And, you know, he's my best friend.
+I feel very honored to become a Maroney."